Guidelines for General Education Courses

 6.3 For courses that might involve some crossover between the Social Sciences and the Behavioral Sciences or between the Social Sciences and the Humanities, departments are responsible for proposing and defending courses as appropriate candidates for a particular General Education category.

-Each student must obtain General Education credit for two courses approved for satisfaction of the Cultural Studies requirement.
-One of these must be approved and designated as concentrating on Western culture, and one on either non-Western culture or U.S. Minority Culture.
-These courses may fulfill other curricular requirements, but may not both be taken from the same General Education category
+Each student must obtain General Education credit for three courses (at least nine hours) approved for satisfaction of the Cultural Studies requirement.
+One of these must be approved and designated as concentrating on Western culture, one on non-Western culture, and one on U.S. Minority Culture.
+These courses may fulfill other curricular requirements, but no single course can fulfill multiple Cultural Studies categories

 7.2 Courses approved as Western Cultures courses should provide deepened understanding and appreciation of significant aspects of the cultural tradition evolved from the confluence of Greek and Roman philosophical thought and European religious traditions (i.e., the cultural traditions associated with European and North American countries).